muratk3n/thirdwave/en/README.md

 ---

-OSM is a great piece of software and data..
+OSM is a great piece of software / data.
+A big loss for UK.

 The Guardian: "OpenStreetMap looks to relocate to EU due to Brexit limitations...
 Open-source UK tech company cites copyright issues,